pulumi/docs/content/docs/intro/console/collaboration/teams.md

 ### Creating a Team

-You can add a new team by going to the organization's **Teams** tab, and then clicking **New**.
+You can add a new team by going to the organization's **Teams** tab, and then selecting **New**.
 Only organization admins can create or update teams.

 ![Adding a new team](/images/docs/reference/service/new-team-card.png)